aws/amazon-gamelift-plugin-unity/Samples~/SampleGame/README.md

 This sample Unity project demonstrates the steps to integrate a game client and server with the Amazon GameLift Plugin for Unity.

 This sample project supports the following core features of the plugin:
-* Deployment scenarios (Single-region, Spot, and FlexMatch).
+* Deployment scenarios (Single-region and FlexMatch).
 * Local testing with Amazon GameLift Anywhere.
 * Running the client or server code within the Unity Editor.